ian-shum-sp/P_01_Pixel_TopDown_RPG/Documents/Dialogs.md

 Note: You can only use equipped potions during adventure mode, and you cannot change equipped potion during adventure mode.

 Congratulation!
 You have finished the tutorial part!
-Once you go through the door, the game will be automatically saved for the first time and your adventure begins!
+Once you go through the door, you will get a reset and the game will be automatically saved for the first time and your adventure begins!
 I will see you around!
 Good luck adventurer!

 DUNGEON ARMORER (Alchemist)